Wii-Mini-Hacking/Pimp-My-mini/_pages/en_US/reset.md

 You can now test whether the button works simply by powering up your console and pressing the button once inside the System Menu or any other game.
 The current application should reload.

 If your console appears to be stuck in a bootloop or is otherwise resetting constantly, check that the button is not shorting against anything and that it is in fact normally open.
 If you have a multimeter, you can do that by setting it to continuity mode and measuring between the two wires.
-You should have no continuity (Ol or 1 on the meter's screen) when the button is not pressed and a direct short (close to 0, with a beep if the meter has a buzzer) when pressing the button.
+You should have no continuity (OL or 1 on the meter's screen) when the button is not pressed and a direct short (close to 0, with a beep if the meter has a buzzer) when pressing the button.

 We'd love to see your completed mod, feel free to join us on [our Discord](https://discord.gg/6ryxnkS) and post a picture in #pimping-general
+{: .notice--success }